akilahis/Analysing-Rental-Price_Python/README.md

 ---

 ## Predict with new input
+-What is the budget required to rent a condominium unit of 900sqft, with parking lot and 2 bathrooms with proximity to KTM/LRT in Selangor?
--With new input, predicted rent is computed to be RM1125 with error of +/- RM199
+-With the new input, predicted rent is computed to be RM1125 with error of +/- RM199

 ![image](https://github.com/user-attachments/assets/4340d736-4b54-47ea-ad9b-78e5693be384)